google/trillian/storage/README.md

 Currently, there are two usable storage implementation for logs:
    * MySQL/MariaDB in the [mysql/](mysql) package.
-   * Cloudspanner in the [cloudspanner](cloudspanner) package.
+   * Cloud Spanner in the [cloudspanner](cloudspanner) package.

 The MySQL / MariaDB implementation includes support for Maps.
-This has not yet been implemented by Cloudspanner.
+This has not yet been implemented by Cloud Spanner.
 There may be other storage implementations available from third parties.

 These implementations are under development and are not yet ready for use.